Reference guide A to Z of Fire Warden terminology

 Reference guide

-Speak the language of safe Fire Warden.
+Speak the language of fire safety.

 • Clear plain-English definitions

-• Covers risk assessment and anatomy
+• Covers extinguishers, alarms and evacuation

 • Applied in our Fire Services Acts compliant course